flatironinstitute/is-LITE1-an-ion-channel/README.md

 # is-LITE1-an-ion-channel
-Models and scripts for the paper 'Structure-function analysis suggests thats the photoreceptor LITE-1 a light-activated ion channel'.
+Models and scripts for the paper 'Structure-function analysis suggest thats the photoreceptor LITE-1 a light-activated ion channel'.

 ### License: CC-BY-NC-SA
 * Creative Commons Attribution-NonCommercial-ShareAlike